What is self-destructive?

 6-Learn to believe that you can:

 It is only natural to be initially filled with doubts regarding your capacity to remain committed to this change.
 Do not be discouraged; start anyway.
-Take small steps for example eat one fruit, get 10 minutes of exercise, and notice that you are able to do it.
+Take small steps for example eat one fruit, get 10 minutes of exercise, and notice that you can do it.
 Then take another small step.
 Each time you succeed, use it as evidence that you are able.

 7-Use failure to learn: